Manifold Dimension Estimation via Local Graph Structure: Manifold Geometry

-which can be viewed as the space of all smooth local graph representations of \( j \)-dimensional manifolds in \( \mathbb{R}^p \).

-Given a dataset in \( \mathbb{R}^p \) that satisfies the manifold hypothesis, its unknown underlying manifold must belong to one of these subsets \( \mathcal{M}_j \)---specifically, to \( \mathcal{M}_d \) if its intrinsic dimension is \( d \)---and thus be locally represented by $\mathcal{G}_d$.
-Our approach to manifold dimension estimation is to identify $\mathcal{G}_d$.
+Our framework for manifold dimension estimation leverages the local graph structure of the underlying manifold in a direct and natural way.
+Let $\{\bm{x}_k\}_{k=1}^n \subseteq \R^p$ be a dataset satisfying the manifold hypothesis, supported on a $d$-dimensional manifold $M$.
+According to \ref{eqn-lgr}, for each point $\bm{x}_k$ there exists a local graph function $\bm{g}:\mathbb{R}^d \to \mathbb{R}^{p-d}$ that characterizes the graph structure of its neighborhood.
+Consequently, data points sufficiently close to $\bm{x}_k$, when their components are expressed in new coordinates with respect to $\bm{x}_k$, will also satisfy the relation described by $\bm{g}$, at least approximately.
+If $\bm{g}$ can be identified, then the intrinsic dimension of the manifold is naturally revealed as the splitting point between its input and output dimensions.

-To operationalize this idea, we specify for each candidate dimension \( j \) a family \( G_j \subseteq C_j^{\infty} \) of (parametric) models assumed to be close enough to the functions in $\mathcal{G}_j$.
-The data are then fitted to the models in \( G_j \), and a corresponding goodness-of-fit score \( \sigma_j \) is computed to quantify how well each model family explains the data.
-Ideally, the model is correctly specified (or best approximated) when \( j = d \), resulting in the highest score.
-Hence, the intrinsic dimension is estimated as
+For each data point $\bm{x}_k$, our framework aims to identify the local graph structure in its neighborhood, namely $\bm{g}$, using its nearest neighbors.
+In practice, neither the intrinsic dimension $d$ nor the functional form of $\bm{g}$ is known a priori.
+To operationalize this idea, we can consider, for each candidate dimension $j$, a model $\hat{\bm{g}}_j:\R^j \to \R^{p - j}$ designed to approximate $\bm{g}$.
+We then fit $\bm{x}_k$ and its neighboring points to this model and compute a corresponding goodness-of-fit score $\xi_j$ to quantify how well the model explains the observed data.
+Ideally, $\hat{\bm{g}}_j$ should be the closest to $\bm{g}$ when $j = d$, resulting in the highest score.
+Consequently, the intrinsic dimension can be estimated as